shinyay/spring-boot-logging-demo/README.md

 `Formatter` : formats the messages captured by the logger `Handler` : Dispatches the messages by printing them on the console , or storing them in a file , sending an email, etc.

+### Logger

+#### Log Levels

+`ERROR` — runtime errors
+`DEBUG` — Information about the flow of the system `TRACE` — more detailed information about the flow of the system `WARNING` — warning for the errors caused due to the usage of deprecated APIs.
+`INFO` — events occurring at the run time

 ## Demo

 ## Features